Questions about being a whistleblower

 11. What if I don't feel comfortable making a report to anyone at my campus or location because I feel there are conflicts of interest?

-Because of potential conflicts of interest in instances where the allegations involve the Locally Designated Official, the Locally Designated Official's supervisor, or the Chancellor, a report should be filed with the Senior Vice President-Business and Finance in the Office of the President.
+If you feel there is a potential conflict, for example where the allegations involve the Locally Designated Official, the Locally Designated Official's supervisor, or the Chancellor, a report should be filed with the Systemwide Locally Designated Official in the Office of the President.

 You are encouraged to report information to the appropriate university officials; however, you also have the option of reporting your allegations to the State Auditor in the Bureau of State Audits.